 - If you have been diagnosed with Norovirus, or have diarrhoea and vomiting following contact with someone else with Norovirus, disinfect any surface that may have been contaminated.
 The surfaces should be thoroughly cleaned, first with soap and water, and then with a disinfectant.
 Wear gloves when you are cleaning up the vomit or diarrhoea and wash your hands thoroughly afterwards.

 - Immediately remove and wash clothing or bedding contaminated with diarrhoea or vomit.

 - Do not share personal items – use your own personal items, such as towels, toothbrushes, flannels or face cloths.

-- Food preparation – avoid handling or preparing food for others if you have vomiting or diarrhoea to avoid spreading germs.
+- Avoid handling or preparing food for others if you have vomiting or diarrhoea until 48 hours after the symptoms stop.

 - To prevent the spread of infection, do not go swimming in a public pool for two weeks after your last episode of diarrhoea or vomiting.

 - While you are unwell you should keep away from people who can easily pick up infections, such as newborn babies, pregnant women, older people and those with a lowered immune system.